Photo credit: Leslie the Pony Lion and Amy. Photo © Sara Muskulus

 While we will always err on the side of safety and treating all reports as true, we will not assume that a report being made automatically means that action needs to be taken.

 The Conduct Committee will receive the report and assign two investigators.
-They will interview you and explain in detail what the possible outcomes are as well as next steps.
+They will interview you, if possible, and explain in detail what the possible outcomes are as well as next steps.
 The investigators will also interview witnesses and the reporter.
-The Conduct Committee will not recommend the Board take any action without first interviewing you.
-You will be informed of any action the Board takes in connection with the report, including taking no action.

 If after interviewing you, the Conduct Committee determines that no violation occurred, we will inform you that no action will be recommended to the board.